-In the absence of a double tax treaty, the rate of withholding tax on most royalties is 20%.
+In the absence of a double tax treaty and provided that the UK legislation implementing the Interest and Royalties Directive (2003/49/EC) does not apply, the rate of withholding tax on most royalties is 20%.
 There is no withholding tax on film and video royalties.